noahkawaguchi/ichiman/README.md

 - Calculate averages
 - Calculate progress toward goals
 - Create graphs that are responsive to the amount of data
-- Preview data insights using test data sets
+- Preview data insight features using test data
+- Full support for both English and Japanese

 ### Potential Features Under Consideration
+- More test data
 - More calculation options
-- Full support for Japanese

 <br>